suxxus/exercise-front-end-app/README.md

 #### Client:
 To organize the application code on the client, Redux was used, I had never used this architecture before, but I found very interested in  trying it, it works very well with React that is used to build the UI; RamdaJS  was used to manipulate the state, RamdaJS never mutates input data.

-Gulp is used to ease development workflow, and Browserify is used to generate bundle file.
+Gulp is used to ease development workflow, and Browserify to generate the bundle file.

 I started creating a Node app, the idea was to concentrate on core logic first and then thinking about UI, and how fits on the browser.